smarc-project/smarc2/behaviours/lolo/lolo_tuper/README.md

 real acoustic UKF.
 It fakes the two estimator inputs the BT consumes:

-- After a configurable `warmup_seconds` (default 30 s) it starts publishing `/follower/ukf/pose` from the vehicle's TRUE position (`/lolo/smarc/latlon` converted to absolute UTM) plus an integrated random-walk noise, with heading taken from `/lolo/smarc/odom`.
+- After a configurable `warmup_seconds` (default 30 s) it starts publishing `/follower/ukf/pose`.
+It captures the vehicle's absolute UTM position **once** at activation (from `/lolo/smarc/latlon`) as an anchor, then tracks `/lolo/smarc/odom` displacement on top of it, plus an integrated random-walk noise; heading also comes from odom.
 Because it tracks the real (simulated) vehicle, the control loop actually closes.

+  > **Why odom, not the live latlon?** In the SMARC sim, `/lolo/smarc/latlon` is
+  > published through a Web-Mercator georeference that compresses ground motion by
+  > ~`sec(latitude)` (~1.9x at Askö), so a pose built from the live latlon crawls
+  > at roughly *half* the true hull speed and the follower can never keep up. odom
+  > tracks the real hull motion and matches `/lolo/smarc/speed`.
+(On the real
+  > vehicle latlon, odom, GPS and speed all agree, so this is sim-only.)
 - Simultaneously it moves `/follower/ukf/setpoint` smoothly along a trajectory defined by vertices, at 0.5-0.8 m/s, slowing around corners, with occasional sideways jumps and along-track "runaway / snap-back" glitches that mimic UKF